iwh-halle/fdap-2024-julian-456/appartment_analysis/scraping/README.md

 ### Data Collection Results

 55 overview pages were retrieved for the case study.
-These contained 1100 links. (add) X of these could not be retrieved in full.
-This resulted in a data set with X (add) entries.
-(See JSON file)
+These contained 1074 links.
+47 of these could not be retrieved in full.
+This resulted in a data set with 1027 entries.

 ## Scraping Over a Longer Period